Mazunok/rsschool-cv/cv.md

   After all these unsuccessful tries, I've heard about programming and decided to learn some more information about it.
 I've started from the beggining, and understood that if I won't try, I'll lose something intresting in my life.
 So here I am.
 I'm ready to learn a lot of informations, rise my skills, spend my time for something I'm really intrested in.

   I want to become a Frontend Developer and I think that with my desire for knowledge and growing as a person I can do it.

+  ## Skills and courses

+  * HTML, CSS Basics
+  * Java Script Basics in process
+  * Git and Github for the begginers
+  * RS Schools Course «JavaScript/Front-end.
+Stage 0» (in progress)